100" Projector Screen Size

-Complete screen size guide for the 100" Projector Screen with 100" display
+Complete projector screen size guide for the 100" Projector Screen with 100" display

 Expert Summary: The 100-inch screen is the entry point for serious home theater projection.
 At this size, even 1080p projectors deliver acceptable image quality from typical seating distances (3-4 meters).
 Room light control becomes critical—even modest ambient light washes out the image.
 A good starting point before committing to larger screens.